 Designed by one of the grand-masters of golf course architecture, James Braid, "The Boat" is not only renowned as a demanding test of sporting skill but also a magnificent setting for the game.

 The Clubhouse, with its stunning views from the comfortable sun-lounge and bar, offers a warm and friendly welcome and a high standard of catering to the visitor.
-A well-stocked golf shop also serves to satisfy the golfer's every need.
+A well-stocked golf shop with a resident PGA Professional also serves to satisfy the golfer's every need.
 Two tennis courts, recently refurbished and well maintained, are available for those members and visitors looking for an alternative to golf.

 Type of course: Heathland